zombieCraig/DartRPG/memory-bank/progress.md

 - ✅ Comprehensive logging system and log viewer

 ### Recently Completed
+- ✅ Restructured the Quest Management System into a more modular and maintainable architecture
+- ✅ Created specialized components for the quest system:
+  - ✅ QuestForm: Component for quest data entry
+  - ✅ QuestDialog: Component for quest creation and editing
+  - ✅ QuestProgressPanel: Component for progress tracking
+  - ✅ QuestTabList: Component for displaying quests by status
+  - ✅ QuestCard: Component for displaying individual quests
+  - ✅ QuestActionsPanel: Component for quest actions
+  - ✅ QuestService: Service for quest operations
+- ✅ Added tests for the new quest components
 - ✅ Restructured the Move functionality into a more modular and maintainable architecture
 - ✅ Created a dedicated MoveDialog class to encapsulate move selection and rolling logic
 - ✅ Separated move-related widgets into specialized components